kyma-project/community/guidelines/content-guidelines/09-add-new-documentation.md

    where:

    - **{SPECIFICATION_TYPE}** defines a type of a given specification.
 Currently, only [OpenAPI](https://swagger.io/specification/) specifications are supported and they are defined under the `openapi` type.
    - **{SPECIFICATION_NAME}** defines a unique identifier of a given specification.
 This field defines the URL on https://kyma-project.io/docs under which the specification is displayed.
-For example, if the specification is added in the `application-connector` ClusterAssetGroup CR with the `connectorapi` value of the **name** field, its URL is `https://kyma-project.io/docs/{VERSION_OF_DOCS}/components/application-connector/specifications/connectorapi/`.
+For example, if the specification is added in the `application-connector` ClusterAssetGroup CR with the `connectorapi` value in the **name** field, its URL is `https://kyma-project.io/docs/{VERSION_OF_DOCS}/components/application-connector/specifications/connectorapi/`.
    - **{SPECIFICATION_URL}** defines the location of the specification.
-It may contain directives using values defined in `values.yaml` files.
+It may contain directives with values defined in `values.yaml` files.
 For internal specifications defined in the [`kyma`](https://github.com/kyma-project/kyma) repository, it is recommended to use the directive with a Kyma version and the organization name, such as:

    ``` yaml
    url: https://raw.githubusercontent.com/{{ .Values.global.kymaOrgName }}/kyma/{{ .Values.global.docs.clusterAssetGroupsVersion }}/docs/application-connector/assets/connectorapi.yaml